The ex/vi specification is based on the historical practice found

 before a report is written.

-The requirement that the ex global
+The requirement that the ex global, v, open, undo, and visual

 commands present reports based on the total number of lines added